odoo/owl/README.md

 **Try it online!** An online playground is available at [https://odoo.github.io/owl/playground](https://odoo.github.io/owl/playground) to let you experiment with the OWL framework.

-## OWL's Design Principles

-OWL is designed to be used in highly dynamic applications where changing requirements are common and code needs to be maintained by large teams.

-- **XML based**: templates are based on the XML format, which allows interesting applications.
-For example, they could be stored in a database and modified dynamically with `xpaths`.
-- **templates compilation in the browser**: this may not be a good fit for all applications, but if you need to generate dynamically user interfaces in the browser, this is very powerful.
-For example, a generic form view component could generate a specific form user interface for each various models, from a XML view.
-- **no toolchain required**: this is extremely useful for some applications, if, for various reasons (security/deployment/dynamic modules/specific assets tools), it is not ok to use standard web tools based on `npm`.

-Owl is not designed to be fast nor small (even though it is quite good on those two topics).
-It is a no nonsense framework to build applications.
-There is only one way to define components (with classes).

-If you are interested in a comparison with React or Vue, you will find some more information [here](doc/comparison.md).

 ## Example

 Here is a short example to illustrate interactive components: